Winter Olympic Games: 2002 to 2026

 Beijing, the capital of the People's Republic of China, was elected as the host city for the 2022 Winter Olympics on 31 July 2015 at the 128th IOC Session.
 Beijing became the first city ever to have hosted both the Summer and Winter Olympics.
 Like the Summer Olympics held six months earlier in Tokyo, the COVID-19 pandemic resulted in the implementation of strict health and safety protocols, including restrictions on public attendance at the Games.
 The Games included a record 109 events over 15 disciplines in seven sports with seven new medal events, including mixed team competitions in freestyle skiing aerials, ski jumping, and snowboard cross.
 The Games were held between 4 and 20 February 2022 at venues in Beijing and Zhangjiakou which for the first time were run entirely on renewable energy.
 Several of the events were impacted by temperatures as low as minus 20 Celsius and strong wind.

 The first gold medal of the Games was won by Therese Johaug of Norway in the women's skiathlon.
 Johaug had been excluded from the 2018 Winter Olympics in a controversial decision after having used a banned cream for sunburned lips.
 She went on to also win the women's 10 km and 30 km cross-country distances.
+Johannes Klæbo continued his dominance of the men’s cross-country sprint events by winning gold in the individual and team events.
 In the women's snowboard cross, Lindsey Jacobellis of the United States won the gold, having lost the gold 16 years earlier at the 2006 Winter Olympics in Torino due to a brutal fall.
 On the ice, the Netherlands dominated with a total of six gold medals and Irene Schouten winning the women's mass start, 3,000m and 5,000m distances.
 Nils van der Poel of Sweden won the men's 5,000m and 10,000m distances, setting new Olympic records in both distances.
 Kamila Valieva of Russia was allowed to compete in the women's figure skating despite a failed doping test in December 2021.
 She failed, however, to win an individual medal after falling in her final routine.
 Russia's team gold medal remained in limbo for two years, pending investigation into Valieva's positive drug test, before the Court of Arbitration for Sport (CAS) disqualified Valieva for four years retroactive to 25 December 2021, leading the ISU to re-allocate the medals, upgrading the United States to gold and Japan to silver while downgrading the ROC to bronze.
 Finland claimed its first ice hockey gold, having beaten the Russian Olympic Committee in the men's final on the last day of the Games.

 Norway was first in the overall medal standings, claiming 37 medals in total and 16 gold medals, the highest number of gold medals of any country in a single Winter Olympics.
-This was the ninth time Norway claimed the highest number of gold medals at the Winter Games.
+This was the tenth time Norway claimed the highest number of gold medals at the Winter Games.